-Excellence is a prominent term in contemporary political discourse related to public services, especially in the context of education where the word has attracted widespread ridicule.
-Writing about how the notion of a university changed in response to the 1990s restructuring of UK Higher Education, for example, the author of the 1997 critique The University in Ruins, Bill Readings, claimed that excellence had become a ‘non-referential unit of value entirely internal to the system’ and an ‘empty notion’.
-This and similar observations suggest that despite appearing to offer a key measure of quality the terms excellence and excellent have become effectively meaningless, or at least have undergone a significant process of semantic change.
-Prominent use of these words in university mission statements, governmental initiatives and education journals points to an important site of semantic ‘weakening’ or ‘bleaching’, as well as illustrating consequences of the complex functioning of excellence as a keyword in discourse about education and other public services.
+Excellence is a prominent term in contemporary political discourse related to public services, especially in the context of education, where the word has attracted widespread ridicule.
+Writing about how the notion of a university changed in response to the 1990s restructuring of UK Higher Education, for example, the author of the 1997 critique The University in Ruins, Bill Readings, claimed that excellence had become a “non-referential unit of value entirely internal to the system” and an “empty notion” (39).
+This and similar observations suggest that despite appearing to offer a key measure of quality, the terms excellence and excellent have become effectively meaningless, or at least have undergone a significant process of semantic change.
+Prominent use of these words in university mission statements, governmental initiatives, and education journals points to an important site of semantic weakening or bleaching, as well as illustrates consequences of the complex functioning of excellence as a keyword in discourse about education and other public services.

 Choice of preposition following excellence affects the word’s meaning and implications.
-Excellence occurs with in and of, e.g. in phrases such as excellence in teaching and the excellence of its research.
+Excellence occurs with in and of, e.g., in phrases such as excellence in teaching and the excellence of its research.
 Historically, excellence of is earlier, and appears to be the more usual construction until relatively recently.
-In contemporary usage, however, the newer construction excellence in appears to be becoming more frequent, while excellence of may be in decline, a change signalling complex interaction between the word’s syntax and semantics.
-Characteristically, excellence of is preceded by the, and carries an implicit comparative sense: if X is recognised for the excellence of its performance in a specified area, by implication it is doing better than some others even if those others are not explicitly identified.
-By contrast, if X is recognised as showing excellence in a specified area, there is noimpliedcomparison with others.
+In contemporary usage, however, the newer construction excellence in appears to be becoming more frequent, while excellence of may be in decline, a change signaling complex interaction between the word’s syntax and semantics.
+Characteristically, excellence of is preceded by the, and carries an implicit comparative sense: if X is recognized for the excellence of its performance in a specified area, by implication it is doing better than some others even if those others are not explicitly identified.
+By contrast, if X is recognized as showing excellence in a specified area, there is no implied comparison with others.
 It is possible that everyone could show excellence in the same area.
 In this respect excellence in is aligned to the bleached sense of excellent, in which the element of comparison is either greatly reduced or entirely absent.

 The significance of what might otherwise seem a nuance is that the semantic difference underpins alternative policy models and aspirations.
-On one interpretation it is possible that everyone can achieve excellence in a given area (if the measure is set sufficiently abstractly), whereason the other interpretation performance in the area requires assessed achievement favouring only a subset.
-What makes excellence and related forms problematic in institutional and public policy discourse is that there is little or no acknowledgement, in government pronouncements or in the relevant literature, that the word is ambiguous.
+On one interpretation, it is possible that everyone can achieve excellence in a given area (if the measure is set sufficiently abstractly), whereas on the other interpretation, performance in the area requires assessed achievement favoring only a subset.
+What makes excellence and related forms problematic in institutional and public-policy discourse is that there is little or no acknowledgment, in government pronouncements or in the relevant literature, that the word is ambiguous.
 In the absence of recognition of such semantic complexity, it is inevitable that the comparative sense will be (consciously or unconsciously) exploited, but not directly conveyed, in pervasive use of excellence in preference to less ambiguous alternatives.
 It can be noted that uses of excellence have become current in the wider sphere of marketing and consumer culture—as, for instance, logos such as “Lindt Excellence” or “DHL—Excellence.
 Simply Delivered.”